William Francis Buckley: U.S. Army

 After serving as a company commander during the Korean War with the 1st Cavalry Division, Buckley returned to Boston University and completed his studies, graduating in 1955 with a Bachelor of Arts degree in political science.
 It was during this time that Buckley began his first employment with the Central Intelligence Agency (CIA), from 1955 to 1957.
 He was also employed as a librarian in the Concord, Winchester and Lexington public libraries.

 In 1960, Buckley joined the 320th Special Forces Detachment, which became the 11th Special Forces Group, and attended both Basic Airborne and the Special Forces Officers Course.
 He was assigned as an A-Detachment commander and later as a B-Detachment commander.

-Colonel Buckley served in Vietnam with the U.S. Military Assistance Command, Vietnam, or MACV, as a senior advisor to the South Vietnamese Army.
+Buckley served in Vietnam with the U.S. Military Assistance Command, Vietnam, or MACV, as a senior advisor to the South Vietnamese Army.

 Central Intelligence Agency

 In 1965 (or 1963, according to one source), Buckley rejoined the CIA in what became the Special Activities Division.
 According to Leslie Cockburn's book, Out of Control (1987), Buckley was involved in approving CIA assassinations undertaken by controversial CIA operative Theodore Shackley.
 In his book, Prelude to Terror (2005) Joseph Trento claims that Buckley was "one of Shackley's oldest and dearest friends."

 Buckley may have been working for the CIA while in Mexico in 1963, but this is unconfirmed.
 His CIA employment kept him in South Vietnam from 1965 to 1970, and he was promoted in his military capacity to lieutenant colonel in May 1969.
 After leaving Vietnam, he served in Zaire (1970–1972), Cambodia (1972), Egypt (1972–1978), and Pakistan (1978–1979).

-In 1983, Buckley succeeded Ken Haas as the Beirut station chief/political officer at the U.S. Embassy.
-Buckley was successfully rebuilding the network of agents lost in and due to the bombing of the U.S. Embassy after the Marine Corps barracks bombing in October 1983 when Hezbollah wrongly announced that they had also killed the CIA station chief, not yet knowing the station chief was Buckley.
-Their announcement was the first real indication that he was on a Hezbollah "hit list".
+In 1983, Buckley succeeded Ken Haas as the Beirut station chief/political officer at the U.S. Embassy after Haas was killed in the bombing of the U.S. Embassy.
+Buckley was successfully rebuilding the network of agents lost in and due to the bombing of the U.S. Embassy after the Marine Corps barracks bombing in October 1983.